FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 See also [code review guidelines](https://github.com/FredHutch/VISC-Documentation/blob/main/Programming/code-review-guideline.md)

 - [ ]  I have compiled the R Markdown file(s) (or run the relevant code) with no errors
+    - [ ]  Warnings are not suppressed.
+If a warning must be suppressed there is a clear explanation (i.e., comment).
     - [ ]  Running time has been recorded or estimated: ___________
 - [ ]  Code is logically correct
     - [ ]  Joins are correct